 📍 Where to get it: The Corner, Spaarndammerdijk 9, 1013 ZM Amsterdam

-A high to get your body going, from DNA coffeeshop, Amsterdam South
+A high to get your body going, from Coffeeshop DNA, Amsterdam South

 The nice piece of marijuana features a combination of orange citrus flavours combined with a wonderful earthy aroma: smells like summer and knocked me out and over for a nice summer night — not drowsy, not paranoid, just nice ‘n chill.

-Coffeeshop DNA also sells some of the best edibles in Amsterdam and have some great ganja paraphernalia — picked us up a little grinder and a spacecake bar with pistachio flavour (pandemic times are wild). [td_smart_list_end]
+Coffeeshop DNA also sells some of the best edibles in Amsterdam and has some great ganja paraphernalia — picked us up a little grinder and a spacecake bar with pistachio flavour too.

 💨 Type of high: Chill